ayanmirza99/FinTech-Frontend/README.md

 ---

-### 🛡️ Admin Account (for testing admin features)
+### 🛡️ Admin Account (for Testing Admin Features)

 1. **Email:** ayanjawed.m@gmail.com
    **Password:** admin123456/?

 The admin user can:
 - View all users and their subscription statuses
 - Cancel subscriptions for any user
 - View API request logs
 - (Optionally) Create mock users via a dedicated admin-only endpoint

 ---